chmouel/consult-vc-modified-files/README.md

 - 📋 **Staged for commit**: Lists files added to the Git staging area
 - 📦 **Modified in HEAD**: Lists files modified in the HEAD commit

+### Browsing Files from a Specific Commit

+Call the interactive function `consult-vc-log-select-files` to:

+1. Select a commit from the repository history
+2. Choose a file that was modified in that commit
+3. See a live diff preview of the changes made to that file in the commit

+This is useful for reviewing changes from past commits without having to use a separate git tool.

 You can customize the available sources using the `consult-vc-modified-files-sources` variable.

 ## 🔮 Preview Features

 - 📊 **Live diff preview**: See the changes in each file as you navigate through options
+- 🧠 **Commit diff preview**: View exact changes made to files in any historical commit
 - 🌈 **Syntax highlighting**: Previews use diff-mode

 ## ⚙️ Customization